-- · Wrap the cuff snugly. - · Cuffs may be placed over thin clothing or stockings. - Don't let the patient try to help by lifting their leg as they relax their muscles the cuff will become loose. - Placing a pillow under the patients heels may aid the examination. - Have the patient remain as still and quiet as possible while taking the waveforms. - If the patient has tremors that interfere with the waveform, having them perform a few dorsiflexions with their toes before taking the waveform may help.
+- Wrap the cuff snugly. - Cuffs may be placed over thin clothing or stockings. - Don't let the patient try to help by lifting their leg as they relax their muscles the cuff will become loose. - Placing a pillow under the patients heels may aid the examination. - If the patient has tremors that interfere with the waveform, having them perform a few dorsiflexions with their toes before taking the waveform may help.